Japan vs Serbia Live Score and Live Stream

 Preview

-Junya Ito scored the first and only goal on the 48th minute of the game.
+Junya Ito scored the only goal of the game on the 48th minute of the match, putting Japan ahead and eventually securing the win.

 ScoreBat is covering Japan vs Serbia in real time, providing the live stream and live score of the match, team line-ups, full match stats, live match commentary and official video highlights.
-We cover all World INTERNATIONAL FRIENDLIES in real time and provide live streaming whenever possible.
+We cover all falseInternational Friendlies in real time and provide live streaming whenever possible.

 URL: https://www.scorebat.com/japan-vs-serbia-live-stream/